 \section{Abstract}

-The main purpose of this paper is to provide a comprehensive convergence analysis of a nonlinear AMLI-cycle multigrid method for symmetric positive definite problems.
-Based on classical assumptions for approximation and smoothing properties, we show that the nonlinear AMLI-cycle MG is uniformly convergent.
-Furthermore, under the only assumption that the smoother is convergent, we show that the nonlinear AMLI-cycle is always better (or not worse) than the respective V-cycle MG.
-Finally, numerical experiments are presented to support the theoretical results.
+The main purpose of this paper is to provide a comprehensive convergence analysis of nonlinear AMLI-cycle multigrid method for symmetric positive definite problems.
+Based on classical assumptions for approximation and smoothing properties, we show that the nonlinear AMLI-cycle MG method is uniformly convergent.
+Furthermore, under only the assumption that the smoother is convergent, we show that the nonlinear AMLI-cycle method is always better (or not worse) than the respective V-cycle MG method.
+Finally, numerical experiments are presented to illustrate the theoretical results.